cristobella/datavisualization-fall2021/Final Project.md

 Voter turnout differs greatly between presidential races and gubernatorial races, but the shift right speaks to former President Donald Trump’s impact on previous presidential elections.

 “I buy that there were quite a bit of just like, anti-Trump, Biden voters only [in 2020].
-Typically, what we tend to see is that presidential partisanship shifts first and then down ballot shifts later.”
-Jain said, suggesting there were many Republicans who voted for Biden and then for Youngkin the following year.
+Typically, what we tend to see is that presidential partisanship shifts first and then down ballot shifts later,” Jain said, suggesting there were many Republicans who voted for Biden and then for Youngkin the following year.

 Holloway said the same, adding that Youngkin’s messaging on the importance of parental input in schools “resonated with those swing voters who may be traditionally Republican voters but had gone over and voted Democrat in 2016 and 2020.”